 In July I visited Sligo in the west of Ireland, where William Butler Yeats is engraved in Drumcliffe near his beloved Ben Bulben mountain.
-Since I am a big fan of Irish literature, and have a very definite weakness for Yeats’ poetry and life, I took several pictures from a different kind of angle.
-I was trying out my new smartphone and unfortunately for the thingie, it had to take a lot of photography abuse from my part!
+Since I am a big fan of Irish literature, and have a very definite weakness for Yeats’ poetry and life, I took several pictures from a different angle.
+I was trying out my new smartphone and unfortunately for the thingie; it had to take a lot of photography abuse from my part!

 “Had I the heavens’ embroidered cloths,

 The blue and the dim and the dark cloths

 Of night and light and the half light,

 I would spread the cloths under your feet:

 But I, being poor, have only my dreams;

 I have spread my dreams under your feet;